k0nserv/plid/README.md

 Use `pgrx` to build and install the extension.
 Follow their [instructions](https://github.com/pgcentralfoundation/pgrx/blob/master/cargo-pgrx/README.md#installing-your-extension-locally).

 This extensions uses shared memory to maintain state for monotonic ID generation.
-You need to add the following line to your `postgresql.conf` file to allocate enough shared memory to enable this feature.
+You need to add the following line to your `postgresql.conf` file:

 ```text
 shared_preload_libraries = 'plid'